 In a pot, add vegetable oil, chopped onions and tomato puree.
 Fry the tomato puree for 3 minutes.
 Keep stirring to avoid it burning.

 Tip: One of the secret of getting a good result for party Jollof rice is by using aluminium pot.
 Remember the iya alases (cooks) use ikoko irin/adogan which is heavy duty aluminium pot for party cooking.
 Avoid on stick as the burnt part will lift with the rice and not stick to the pot thereby not achieve the smoky flavour popular with party jollof rice.

 Add in the blended pepper mix, stock cubes, curry powder, thyme and white pepper.
 Fry for 5 – 8 minutes.

 Notice how I didn’t overload this recipe with spices?
 I never overload food with spices even for events catering and trust me my food ends up tasting amazing.
 I know that from feedbacks 🙂

-8) Add 2.5 cups of water and let it boil.
+Add chicken broth, water and let it boil.
 It is important you do not add too much water as doing this will make your jollof rice soggy.

-9) When this boils, add the already washed rice.
+When this boils, add the already washed rice.
 The water level should be a little bit above the rice.
-Cover with foil before covering with the pot lid and cooking on low heat.
+Stir and cover with foil before covering with the pot lid and cooking on low heat.

 The foil help locks in the steam and low heat ensures the rice doesn’t burn fast.